 - Upload a custom plugin and then install it on your cluster.

 Custom plugins can include the official Elasticsearch plugins not provided with Elasticsearch Add-On for Heroku, any of the community-sourced plugins, or plugins that you write yourself.
-Uploading custom plugins is available only to Gold and Platinum subscriptions.
-For more information, see Uploading Custom Plugins, Dictionaries, and Scripts.
+Uploading custom plugins is available only to annual Gold, Platinum and Enterprise subscriptions.
+For more information, see Upload custom plugins and bundles.

 To learn more about what official and community-sourced plugins are available, see Elasticsearch Plugins and Integrations.